ManimCommunity/manim/docs/source/tutorials/quickstart.rst

            circle.set_fill(PINK, opacity=0.5)  # set the color and transparency
            self.play(Create(circle))     # show the circle on screen

-If you see the video and it looks correct congrats!
+If you see the video and it looks correct, congrats!
 You just wrote your first manim scene from scratch.
 If you get an error message instead, or if do not see a video, or if the video output does not look like this, it is likely that manim has not been installed correctly.
 Please refer to the